Wireless LAN: Common issues

 WLAN signals often extends beyond the boundaries of a building and can create coverage where it is unwanted, offering a channel through which non-residents or other unauthorized people could compromise a system and retrieve personal data.
-To prevent this it is usually sufficient to enforce the use of authentication, encryption, or VPN that requires a password for network connectivity.
+To prevent this, it is usually sufficient to enforce the use of authentication, encryption, or a VPN that requires a password for network connectivity.